kovaltine/kovaltine/README.md

 - 👋 Hi, I’m Kira
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Strapi

 <!---
 kovaltine/kovaltine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.